Trading

 Step 4: Choose an office package, whether a flexi-desk, serviced office, or warehouse unit

-Step 5: Pay the applicable licence and registration fees
+Step 5: Pay the applicable license and registration fees

-Step 6: Receive your trade licence and proceed with visa applications if required
+Step 6: Receive your trade license and proceed with visa applications if required

 Licensing and Compliance Requirements